Hippie: Love and sex

 Oz number 28, also known as the "Schoolkids issue of Oz", which was the main cause of a 1971 high-profile obscenity case in the United Kingdom.
 Oz was a UK underground publication with a general hippie / counter-cultural point of view.

 The common stereotype on the issues of love and sex had it that the hippies were "promiscuous, having wild sex orgies, seducing innocent teenagers and every manner of sexual perversion."
 The hippie movement appeared concurrently in the midst of a rising sexual revolution, in which many views of the status quo on this subject were being challenged.

 The clinical study Human Sexual Response was published by Masters and Johnson in 1966, and the topic suddenly became more commonplace in America.
 The 1969 book Everything You Always Wanted to Know About Sex (But Were Afraid to Ask) by psychiatrist David Reuben was a more popular attempt at answering the public's curiosity regarding such matters.
-Then in 1972 appeared The Joy of Sex by Alex Comfort, reflecting an even more candid perception of love-making.
+Then in 1972 appeared The Joy of Sex by Alex Comfort, reflecting an even more candid perception of lovemaking.
 By this time, the recreational or 'fun' aspects of sexual behavior were being discussed more openly than ever before, and this more 'enlightened' outlook resulted not just from the publication of such new books as these, but from a more pervasive sexual revolution that had already been well underway for some time.

 The hippies inherited various countercultural views and practices regarding sex and love from the Beat Generation; "their writings influenced the hippies to open up when it came to sex, and to experiment without guilt or jealousy."
 One popular hippie slogan that appeared was "If it feels good, do it!" which for many meant "you are free to love whomever you please, whenever you please, however you please".
-This encouraged spontaneous sexual activity and experimentation.
-Group sex, public sex, homosexuality; under the influence of drugs, all the taboos went out the window.
-This doesn't mean that straight sex or monogamy were unknown, quite the contrary.
-Nevertheless, the open relationship became an accepted part of the hippie lifestyle.
-This meant that you might have a primary relationship with one person, but if another attracted you, you could explore that relationship without rancor or jealousy."
+This encouraged spontaneous sexual activity and experimentation, such as group sex, public sex, homosexuality, and open relationships.

 Hippies embraced the old slogan of free love of the radical social reformers of other eras; it was accordingly observed that "Free love made the whole love, marriage, sex, baby package obsolete.
 Love was no longer limited to one person, you could love anyone you chose.
 In fact love was something you shared with everyone, not just your sex partners.
 Love exists to be shared freely.
 We also discovered the more you share, the more you get!
 So why reserve your love for a select few?
 This profound truth was one of the great hippie revelations."
 Sexual experimentation alongside psychedelics also occurred, due to the perception of their being uninhibitors.
 Others explored the spiritual aspects of sex.